Bangladesh Cartoonist Association

 Bangladesh Cartoonist Association (BANCARAS) is an organization of the cartoonists of Bangladesh established in January 2011.
 The aim of the organization is to work as a common platform for countrywide cartoonists.
 BANCARAS keeps cartoonists connected by gathering with the work and thought of them.
-BANCARAS plans to arrange several cartoon exhibitions every year focusing different issues, as well as regular cartoon workshops.
+BANCARAS plans to arrange several cartoon exhibitions every year focusing on different issues, including regular cartoon workshops.

 Platform

-Nowadays cartoon is a very popular media in Bangladesh.
+Nowadays cartoons are a very popular medium in Bangladesh.
 But it was not so popular as it is now when it was just innovated in Bangladesh.
-First Bangladeshi cartoonist was Kazi Abul Kashem who started to draw cartoons in a magazine named "shawgat" in 1930s.
+First Bangladeshi cartoonist, Kazi Abul Kashem who started to draw cartoons in a magazine named "shawgat" in 1930s.
 In 1971s liberation war Quamrul Hassans cartoon "ei janowarder hotta korte hobe" influenced the freedom fighters deeply.
-In 1978, satire magazine Unmad published and got a high popularity among the people.
-In 80s and 90s editorial cartoons was getting popularity in the general people by the newspapers.
-After 2000 there increases a number of amateur cartoonist grew up from the young generation.
-Nowadays Bangladesh has a big number of newspapers where cartoon is a very popular section.
-To gather all the cartoonists on a common platform bring the BANCARAS to its birth.
+In 1978, satire magazine "Unmad" was published and received high popularity among the people.
+In the 80's and 90's editorial cartoons was getting popular among general people through newspapers.
+After 2000, there was an increases in number of amateur cartoonist who grew up from the young generation.
+Presently, Bangladesh has a large number of newspapers where cartoons are a highly popular section.

 Cartoon exhibition 2011

-Bangladesh Cartoonist Association had arranged their 1st cartoon exhibition on 9–11 January 2011.
-At National Press Club compound a three-day exhibition was a big success with thousand of viewers.
-With this exhibition Bangladesh Cartoonist Association started its voyage ceremonially.
+Bangladesh Cartoonist Association had arranged their 1st cartoon exhibition on 9-11 January 2011.
+The National Press Club compounded a three-day exhibition, which was a huge success followed by thousands of viewers.
+With this exhibition, Bangladesh Cartoonist Association started its voyage ceremonially.